 Can I breastfeed my baby?

-Breastfeeding is often possible for a baby with a cleft lip, but is more difficult for babies with a cleft palate.
+Breastfeeding can be possible for a baby with a cleft lip, but is difficult for babies with a cleft palate.
 See ‘Breastfeeding’ for more information.

 What kind of bottles should I use?